last modified: December 31, 2014 at 10:30:01 AM

 Do you have more than one account with East-Central Iowa REC?
 Would you like your accounts consolidated into one statement?
 We can do that!
 Call our Urbana office at 319-443-4343 or 877-850-4343 for more details.

 This charge covers the cost of the kilowatt-hours (kWhs) that you use during the month.
-Most of our rates are divided into three blocks of kWhs.
-You pay the most per kWh for the first block of power, less for the second block, and the least for the third block.
+Most of our rates are divided into two blocks of kWhs.
+You pay the most per kWh for the first block of power, and less for the second block.
 View our rate chart to determine how much you pay for energy (kWh) at your rate.

 Demand Charges are found only on Rate 3: Large Power and Rate 16: Large Power Time-of-Day.
 Demand, measured in kilowatts, calculates the amount of energy flowing through your equipment at one point in time.
 The more kilowatts a customer's equipment draws at that one point in time, the larger our equipment (transformer, meter, and wires) must be that serves your home.
 This charge also reflects the fact that your Cooperative pays a demand charge for the generation of electricity it purchases and for transmitting it to our substations.

 If you have a Demand Charge on your bill, it will be the maximum amount of electric current your home used during any 15-minute period of time during the billing month.
 You will be charged a dollar amount per kilowatt.
-That maximum reading will appear directly to the right of the line item, Demand Charge.
-To determine the cost of those kilowatts, divide the total demand charge by the kilowatt reading or go to the rate chart
+That maximum reading will appear as the line item Demand Charge in the Current Service Detail box on your bill.
+To determine the cost of those kilowatts, divide the total Demand Charge by the kilowatt reading or go to the rate chart.

 The cost of power can fluctuate from month to month.
 When our cost of power changes, the Iowa Utilities Board allows ECI REC (and all other electric utilities) to raise or lower our cost of electricity by using the Energy Cost Adjustment.